ctb/twill-legacy/docs/testing.rst

+.. _testing:

 ============================
 Testing Web sites with twill
 ============================

-twill was initially designed for testing web sites, although since then people have also figured out that it's good for browsing_ unsuspecting web sites.
+twill was initially designed for testing web sites, although since then people have also figured out that it's good for :ref:`browsing <browsing>` unsuspecting web sites.

-.. _browsing: browsing.html

 Using the twill command
 ~~~~~~~~~~~~~~~~~~~~~~~